 Students must attain a minimum of a "C" (2.0) grade point average in all required courses.
-The student cannot be awarded a certificate without making up any deficiencies such as "F" grades, Incompletes, or Withdrawals from required courses.
+The student cannot be awarded a certificate without making up any deficiencies such as "F" grades, Incompletes, or Withdrawals.

 To obtain the Certificate, the student should: